 Montessori Lead Guide (Teacher) – Job Description

-Cypress Junction Montessori (CJM) is seeking highly qualified guides (teachers) with a passion to bring Montessori curriculum to the Winter Haven Community and a desire to continue personal and professional development.
-CJM is a charter school for children aged three through middle school.
+Cypress Junction Montessori (CJM) is seeking highly qualified guides (teachers) with a passion for the Montessori philosophy.
+CJM is a charter school for children aged three through middle school (8th grade).
 Located in downtown Winter Haven in Central Florida, CJM is a small community school just 5 minutes from Legoland and 45 minutes from Disney.
 Please visit our website at www.cypressjunction.org for more information.

 Our Montessori Guides introduce the Montessori Method to our students and need to be flexible, aware and available in a manner different than traditional teachers.
 Our Montessori guides are observers and facilitators who encourage students to explore outside the prescribed classroom confines.
 CJM’s teaching team will interact in close and integrative manners, making interpersonal skills critical.
 In addition, CJM expects excellence in the following areas:

 - Instructional Process — The guide plans and implements a program of instruction that adheres to the specialized education program of the Montessori Method as well as includes the tenets of the Florida State Standards (or the current standards established by the state of Florida).
 Purposeful lesson planning is vital for effective teaching as well as addressing the individual needs of the student.
 Due to the integrative nature of the Montessori classroom, the guide is expected to be able to cross disciplines in instruction.
 The guide prepares students for lessons by capitalizing on prior knowledge and using critical thinking methods.

 - Collaboration — CJM guides must collaborate in the classroom and act as the model for appropriate and peaceful interaction.
 Guides collaborate with students, other Montessori guides, volunteers, parents, the Executive Director and the Principal of the school.
 Guides encourage student and community collaboration.